Blog Post Updated on: May 16, 2022.

 Consider furniture placement next.
 You will want to set furniture in areas that open up to the outside; after all, you aren’t adding a screened in porch so you can view the interior of your home.
 Can you use the wall of your home for a sofa or bar area?
 If the space is larger, can you break it up into separate areas to open up the view better?
 Can you add a wood stove to support the rustic cabin feel, and, if so, where would it be and how would you set up furniture around the fireplace to enjoy both the warmth and the views?

-While bugs and bad weather were once problems with screened in porches, the materials we use ensure you remain bite free and dry.
+While bugs and bad weather were once problems with screened in porches, the materials we use ensure you remain bite-free and dry.
 Patio Enclosure’s black-painted aluminum screen rolling panels provide excellent visibility without glare, and they resist sagging better than traditional fiberglass screens.
-Choose a custom wood roof to tie into the look of your log cabin, which will create a customized feel to your addition; our sunroom roofs are one of the strongest in the industry due to structurally engineered I-beams, so you won’t have to worry when the heavy snows blow through.
+Choose a custom wood roof to tie into the look of your log cabin, which will create a customized feel to your addition; our sunroom roofs are one of the strongest in the industry due to structurally engineered I-beams, so you won’t have to worry when heavy snow blows through.

 Two Creative Log Home Porch Designs